david-mears/pocket-tag-delete/README.md

 python script.py
 ```

 If it errors, try it again.
+Will probably fail for the last few of a tag, which you'll need to do manually.